What if Sprint Goal not achieved?

 I see more of a "team".
 We have to see why the performer is not helping.
 Should speak and understand from his point of view.
 Maybe this happening for a long time.

 It has become a common thing nowadays: to point the odd one out even if he/she is doing the right thing in a team.
 Don't jump to conclusions, infer n discuss n take the right decision.
 So how come he/she became a star performer?

 What happened to all others on the team?
 So if he decides to leave what will happen?
 Have seen people claiming 8+ yrs experience but don't know how to read JSON schema...
 Taking decisions n judging are the easiest things in life.
 Taking the right decisions against all odds makes the difference

 As a Scrum Master, it is my responsibility to ensure the team lives agile values and principles while establishing an environment where the team can be effective and self-organized.

-In this scenario, Scrum Master needs to understand the behavior of the star performer to assess how he can start contributing towards sprint goals that were agreed by the team.
+In this scenario, Scrum Master needs to understand the behavior of the star performer to assess how he can start contributing towards sprint goals that were agreed upon by the team.

-Also, understand what has contributed within the team for such behavior and why he/she is reluctant to help the team - as he/she in the agreement or not with set sprint goals; was an entire team involved and contributed to agree on sprint goal; did someone from the team ask for help from him/her during daily stand-ups or otherwise; is there a technology/system obstacle the team faces that does not allow the team to be cross-functional even if the person is ready to contribute and help the team; why he/she thinks that completing his work is enough while the team is struggling.
+Also, understand what has contributed within the team for such behavior and why he/she is reluctant to help the team - as he/she is in the agreement or not with set sprint goals; was an entire team involved and contributed to agreeing on sprint goal; did someone from the team ask for help from him/her during daily stand-ups or otherwise; is there a technology/system obstacle the team faces that does not allow the team to be cross-functional even if the person is ready to contribute and help the team; why he/she thinks that completing his work is enough while the team is struggling.

 During the course of discussions reiterate scrum values and make everyone in the team understand that they need to focus and work together to achieve sprint goals which are measured for the team and not individuals.